Code-Screen/Code-Screen.github.io/docs/scala.md

 ### Automated test-suite setup

-If would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/` directory.

 All unit tests must end with `Test.scala` and all tests that end with `HiddenTest.scala` will not be visible to the candidate.